Chapin, South Carolina: History

 In the midst of the Great Depression Chapin started a recreational team sport of baseball.
 In 1935, the Dutch Fork League was formed where Chapin had its own team.
-This team helped the unemployed men occupy their time during these difficult times.
-These baseball games attracted thousands of people.
+The team helped the unemployed men occupy their time during these difficult times.
+The games attracted thousands of people.

 During the 1940s Chapin grew through improvements to the school and opening new businesses.
 One new business that came to Chapin were filling stations.
 The next business was a cabinet shop called E. A. Frick and Son.
-Chapin also built paved roads, a baseball field and established the public library.
-In 1950 the first post office building was constructed, along with new telephone services.
+Chapin also built paved roads and a baseball field, and established the public library.
+In 1950, the first post office building was constructed, along with new telephone services.

 The 1960s were about new and better services.
 Garbage collection was an issue in the '60s, so the town government bought land and built a landfill.
 Transportation was the next service provided by access to an interstate highway.
 On September 7, 1960, a section of Interstate 26 was opened between Columbia and Pomaria.
 The interstate made Chapin more accessible.
 Streets in town were also improved.
 Another improvement of the '60s was the new water system.
-In 1965 a volunteer fire department was organized, and in 1966 the town had its first ambulance.
+In 1965, a volunteer fire department was organized, and in 1966 the town had its first ambulance.
 Chapin also started growing in population as more people moved to the town in the 1960s.

-During the 1970s new schools were built.
+During the 1970s, new schools were built.
 Chapin football became a community event, and the school football team won state championships in 1973 and 1974.
-Also in the '70s churches in the town of Chapin were growing by establishment of Chapin Baptist Church, St. Francis of Assisi Episcopal Church, Our Lady of the Lake Catholic Church, and Lake Murray Presbyterian Church.
+Also in the '70s, the number of churches in Chapin increased, with the establishment of Chapin Baptist Church, St. Francis of Assisi Episcopal Church, Our Lady of the Lake Catholic Church, and Lake Murray Presbyterian Church.

 The Robinson-Hiller House was listed on the U.S. National Register of Historic Places in 1998, and the Chapin Commercial Historic District was added in 2019.